 We conduct most of our lab work at SoundBio, a DIY biology lab located in Seattle, Washington.

 - Bioinformatics: Identifying the most informative genes by manipulating large amounts of Salmon data provided in previous papers.

-- Lab techniques: Developing quick and cost effective protocols to extract DNA and genotype samples.
+- Lab techniques: Developing quick and cost-effective protocols to extract salmon DNA and genotype samples.

 We recognize the importance of acquiring knowledge about our food for the sake of ecological health.
 Tracking specific bioindicator species is a technique used to assess the status of a select ecosystem or measure the quality of a particular environment.
 King Salmon (or Chinook) is a bioindicator species heavily impacted by human activity¹.
 Several salmon species have supported large commercial and tribal subsistence harvests here in the Pacific Northwest, and all are highly valued².